ScilifelabDataCentre/dds_workshop/docs/2_getting_started_session.md

 ![Screenshot of a successful project creation](https://scilifelabdatacentre.github.io/dds_cli/_images/dds-project-create.svg)

-> You can always retrieve the **Project ID** using the command `dds ls` and this output shows the benefit of having set meaningful `--title` and `--description`.
+> You can always retrieve the **Project ID** using the command `dds ls` and this output shows the benefit of having set a meaningful `--title` and `--description`.

 > There are other flags that can be passed down, like `--owner` to add a user as a Project Owner (Researcher with elevated privileges), or `--researcher`, to automatically invite Researcher users to the project.
 The list and description can be found in the [documentation](https://scilifelabdatacentre.github.io/dds_cli/project/#dds-project-create) linked here.

 #### Data upload

-Instructions for obtaining the workshop data can be found in [the README](https://github.com/ScilifelabDataCentre/dds_workshop/blob/main/README.md).
+Instructions for obtaining the workshop data can be found in the [README file](https://github.com/ScilifelabDataCentre/dds_workshop/blob/main/README.md).

 After creating a project, it will have status "In progress", which means that data can be uploaded, but not downloaded.